InfiniBrains/concurrency/README.md

   <img src="https://repository-images.githubusercontent.com/254842585/4dfa7580-7ffb-11ea-99d0-46b8fe2f4170" height="175" width="auto" />
 </p>

-# Modern Cross Platform Job Scheduler and Runner with Job Stealing
+# Modern Cross Platform Job Scheduler and Runner with Job Stealing for Game Engines

 Setting up a new C++ project usually requires a significant amount of preparation and boilerplate code, even more so for modern C++ projects with tests, executables and continuous integration.
 This template is the result of learnings from many previous projects and should help reduce the work required to setup up a modern C++ project.

 ## Requirements

-- Work stealing thread runner
+- [ ] Work stealing thread runner
-- Scheduler with dependency management
+- [ ] Scheduler with dependency management
-- Cross platform.
+- [ ] Cross platform.
 Should work on Android, iOS, compiles for VS, Clang, GCC and Emscripten.
-- Uses the most modern cpp version on all platforms listed.
+- [ ] Uses the most modern cpp version on all platforms listed.
-- Relies on std where is possible, or acceptable.
+- [ ] Relies on std where is possible, or acceptable.
-- Small and simple.
+- [ ] Small and simple.
-- Uses CMake and CPM.
+- [ ] Uses CMake and CPM.
-- Uses automated tests.
+- [ ] Uses automated tests.
-- Export documentation.
+- [ ] Export documentation.
-- Generate bindings for other languages if possible.
+- [ ] Generate bindings for other languages if possible.
-- Offload jobs to gpu if possible.
+- [ ] Offload jobs to gpu if possible.
-- Scheduler should manage coroutines/fibers too
+- [ ] Scheduler should manage coroutines/fibers too
+- [ ] Stop a job, not only the thread
+- [ ] A job can return a calculation to the caller
+- [ ] Wait for a selected group of jobs to finish.
+Fill an array with responses
-- ???
+- [ ] ???

 ## References

 - https://graphitemaster.github.io/fibers/
+- https://www.youtube.com/watch?v=A7sVFJLJM-A - An Introduction to Multithreading in C++20 - Anthony Williams - CppCon 2022

 ## Features